Bioconductor/bioconductor.org/content/help/course-materials/2015/BiocAsia2015.md

 | 3:15pm   - 4:15pm | Developer workshop "Turning great ideas into Bioconductor packages with impact" |
 | 4:15pm   - 5:15pm | Poster session/social hour                                                      |
 | 6:00pm   - 8:00pm | Dinner                                                                          |

+## Scholarships

+A number of scholarships (up to $400 USD each) are available for students and Bioconductor package developers to help with the cost of travel to attend the meeting.

+To apply for a scholarship, please submit a brief statement (200 words of less) describing your interest in the meeting.
+If you are a package developer or maintainer please tell us the package(s) you work on.
+The due date for applications is August 21st.
+Please send applications to gustin.s AT wehi DOT edu DOT au and put SCHOLARSHIP in the subject line.